Ines Putri

-Ines Putri Tjiptadi Chandra (born September 5, 1989) is an Indonesian beauty pageant titleholder who was crowned Miss Indonesia 2012, the first Balinese ever to win the pageant.
+Ines Putri Tjiptadi Chandra (born September 5, 1989) is an Indonesian actress, model and beauty pageant titleholder who was crowned Miss Indonesia 2012, the first Balinese ever to win the pageant.
 She represented Indonesia at the Miss World 2012 in Ordos, Inner Mongolia, China.
 She also joined The Apartment (Design Your Destiny) in the 3rd Series of The Apartment.
 Ines Putri Tjiptadi Chandra and Jennifer Sumia were placed fifth overall, won one challenge (the Master Bathroom), at the bottom two twice (The Living Room and The Family Room challenges), and were eliminated in the Family Room Challenge.

 Early life and education

 Born in Denpasar, Chandra spent her childhood on the island of Bali.
 She went to school at Taman Mahatma Gandhi.
 In 2007, she graduated from Bradenton Academy and received a scholarship from University of Georgia.
 She studied at the university for less than a year as a business major before postponing it to pursue a career in professional golf.